 Making medical abortion more easily available is an important way to expand choice when it comes to terminating a pregnancy and could have an important impact on the accessibility of abortion in Canada.
-It could have such impact because it can be offered earlier than surgical abortion, has the potential to reduce wait times for surgical abortion procedures and wait times overall, can be offered to people who want to avoid an internal procedure for a number of reasons, and could be administered by different health care providers, including family doctors and professionals like nurse practitioners which could increase access in more remote and rural areas.
+It can be offered earlier than surgical abortion, has the potential to reduce wait times for surgical abortion procedures and wait times overall, can be offered to people who want to avoid an internal procedure for a number of reasons, and can be administered by different health care providers, including family doctors and professionals like Nurse Practitioners, which has the potential to increase access in more remote and rural areas.

 Continued advocacy for better access to Mifegymiso matters.
 Join us in taking action to make sure Canada takes full advantage of Mifegymiso’s potential to address historical gaps in abortion access from coast to coast to coast.

 If you have questions about pregnancy options and/or are looking for abortion providers in your area, contact our national 24-hour toll-free Access Line at 1-888-642-2725 or email firstname.lastname@example.org